rootcathacking/cloudcat/aws_cli.md

 aws iam list-policies | grep 'developer'
 aws iam list-policies | grep 'snowcrashLambda'
 ```
-Custom policies are good to look at, juse developer, engineer and such, but also try for names of peeple in org you know, maybe there is something just intedend for them, or use names of discovered important services or parts of the org, as those are often attached to make things work and as they are not from aws itself they are (in my expierience) more likely to be misconfigured
+Custom policies are good to look at, use developer, engineer and such, but also try for names of peeple in org you know, maybe there is something just intedend for them, or use names of discovered important services or parts of the org, as those are often attached to make things work and as they are not from aws itself they are (in my expierience) more likely to be misconfigured

 ## Add user to group, create user, change login
 ```